unit8co/darts/INSTALL.md

   conda deactivate
   conda activate env_name
   ```
-- Go to the darts files directory and install the packages with: `pip install darts`
+- Go to the darts files directory and install the packages with: `conda install -c conda-forge -c pytorch u8darts-all`
-- With this method of installation, lightgbm might still have issues finding the libomp library.
-Reinstall lightgbm : `conda install lightgbm`

 ## Running the examples only, without installing: